-Your at-home learning program includes six Instruction Sets designed to take you step-by-step through the techniques and skills you’ll
+Your online learning program includes six Instruction Sets designed to take you step-by-step through the knowledge and skills you’ll

 Here is an overview of what you’ll learn and the order

 Program Goal and Outcomes

 - Program Goal: To prepare students for an entry-level career position in the hotel/restaurant field.

 Upon completion of the program, students will be able to:

 - Recognize the trends and traits of the hospitality industry

 - Identify the five stages of the marketing cycle, the concept of target marketing, and how the Internet is affecting the hospitality industry